OhYash/KnowledgeDay/_posts/2020-09-28-chocolates.md

 Don't brown paint your face just yet.
 You gotta drink it.
 According to sciencenews.org, women who drank a cocoa drink rich in flavonoids made their skin look better and protected it from ultrviolet-light damage.

 ## But Which chocolate?
 You probably have noticed I have been talking about dark chocolate and not the milk chocolate.
-That's because milk chocolate is high in sugar and fats (Contains about 30% cocoa).
-Dark chocolate with over 70% cocoa is considered healthiest with rich antioxidants, polyphenos and flavonoids, in easy language only dark chocolates carry the above benefits.
+That's because **milk chocolate** is high in sugar and fats (Contains only about **30% cocoa**). **Dark chocolate** with over **70% cocoa** is considered healthiest with rich antioxidants, polyphenos and flavonoids, in easy language only dark chocolates carry the above benefits.

-*Who eats dark chocolate?
-It's so untasty*;
-Chocolate has been cosumed unsweetened for 90% of its history.
+> *Who eats dark chocolate?
+It's so untasty*; Chocolate has been cosumed unsweetened for 90% of its history.
 Beat that.

-Oh, and about white chocolate?
+Oh, and about **white chocolate**?
 Well I never considered it chocolate.
 Annnd while researching for this article, I come to know...
 That it indeed is a misnomer!
-White chocolate does not contain any cocoa powder, so nothing above applies to it.
+White chocolate does **not** contain any **cocoa** powder, so nothing above applies to it.
 But.. it effectively is milk, which isn't bad, so there's that.